janjur/readable-pylint-messages/README.md

 ## bad-str-strip-call
 #### E1310 - Suspicious argument in %s.%s call
 The argument to a str.{l,r,}strip call contains a duplicate character,
+## print-statement
+#### E1601 - print statement used
+Used when a print statement is used (`print` is a function in Python 3) This message can't be emitted when using Python >= 3.0.
-## yield-inside-async-function
+## parameter-unpacking
-#### E1700 - Yield inside async function
+#### E1602 - Parameter unpacking specified
+Used when parameter unpacking is specified for a function(Python 3 doesn't allow it) This message can't be emitted when using Python >= 3.0.
+## unpacking-in-except
+#### E1603 - Implicit unpacking of exceptions is not supported in Python 3
+Python3 will not allow implicit unpacking of exceptions in except clauses.
+See http://www.python.org/dev/peps/pep-3110/ This message can't be emitted when using Python >= 3.0.
+## old-raise-syntax
+#### E1604 - Use raise ErrorClass(args) instead of raise ErrorClass, args.
+Used when the alternate raise syntax 'raise foo, bar' is used instead of 'raise foo(bar)'.
+This message can't be emitted when using Python >= 3.0.
+## backtick
+#### E1605 - Use of the `` operator
+Used when the deprecated "``" (backtick) operator is used instead of the str() function.
+This message can't be emitted when using Python >= 3.0.
+## long-suffix
+#### E1606 - Use of long suffix
-Used when an `yield` or `yield from` statement is found inside an async function.
-This message can't be emitted when using Python < 3.5.
+Used when "l" or "L" is used to mark a long integer.
+This will not work in Python 3, since `int` and `long` types have merged.
+This message can't be emitted when using Python >= 3.0.
+## old-ne-operator
+#### E1607 - Use of the <> operator
+Used when the deprecated "<>" operator is used instead of "!=".
+This is removed in Python 3.
+This message can't be emitted when using Python >= 3.0.
+## old-octal-literal
+#### E1608 - Use of old octal literal
+Usen when encountering the old octal syntax, removed in Python 3.
+To use the new syntax, prepend 0o on the number.
+This message can't be emitted when using Python >= 3.0.
-## not-async-context-manager
+## import-star-module-level
-#### E1701 - Async context manager '%s' doesn't implement __aenter__ and __aexit__.
+#### E1609 - Import * only allowed at module level
-Used when an async context manager is used with an object that does not implement the async context management protocol.
-This message can't be emitted when using Python < 3.5.
+Used when the import star syntax is used somewhere else than the module level.
+This message can't be emitted when using Python >= 3.0.
 ## fatal
 #### F0001 -
 Used when an error occurred preventing the analysis of a module (unable to find it for instance).